Timber framing: History and traditions

 The techniques used in timber framing date back to Neolithic times, and have been used in many parts of the world during various periods such as ancient Japan, continental Europe, and Neolithic Denmark, England, France, Germany, Spain, parts of the Roman Empire, and Scotland.
 The timber-framing technique has historically been popular in climate zones which favour deciduous hardwood trees, such as oak.
-Its most northernmost areas are Baltic countries and southern Sweden.
+Its northernmost areas are Baltic countries and southern Sweden.
 Timber framing is rare in Russia, Finland, northern Sweden, and Norway, where tall and straight lumber, such as pine and spruce, is readily available and log houses were favored, instead.

 Half-timbered construction in the Northern European vernacular building style is characteristic of medieval and early modern Denmark, England, Germany, and parts of France and Switzerland, where timber was in good supply yet stone and associated skills to dress the stonework were in short supply.
 In half-timbered construction, timbers that were riven (split) in half provided the complete skeletal framing of the building.

-Europe is full of timber-framed structures dating back hundreds of years, including manors, castles, homes, and inns, whose architecture and techniques of construction have evolved over the centuries.
+Europe is full of timber-framed structures dating back hundreds of years, including manor houses, castles, homes, and inns, whose architecture and techniques of construction have evolved over the centuries.
 In Asia, timber-framed structures are found, many of them temples.

 Some Roman carpentry preserved in anoxic layers of clay at Romano-British villa sites demonstrate that sophisticated Roman carpentry had all the necessary techniques for this construction.
 The earliest surviving (French) half-timbered buildings date from the 12th century.

 Important resources for the study and appreciation of historic building methods are open-air museums.